-ASE students are expected to arrive on time and adequately prepared for their day.
-If your student is absent or late, please contact the school at 505-312-7711.
-If your student is late, he/she will need to be escorted into the front office and signed in.
+ASE students are expected to arrive on time and be adequately prepared for their day.
+If your student is absent or late, please contact the school at 505-355-5895 for Elementary and 505-312-7711 for Middle/High.
+If your student is late, he/she/they will need to be escorted into the front office and signed in.
 While regular attendance is required, SICK STUDENTS SHOULD REMAIN AT HOME.

-2.7 COMPULSORY ATTENDANCE POLICY
+2.7 ATTENDANCE POLICY

-ASE is committed (and legally obligated) to enforce the New Mexico Compulsory School Attendance Law.
+ASE is committed (and legally obligated) to enforce the New Mexico Attendance for Success Act and the ASE Attendance Manual.
 The following attendance requirements are consistent with a student's obligation to attend and a parent/guardian's obligation to ensure that their student attends school.
 ASE hopes that every parent will consider regular and timely attendance to be imperative to their student's educational success.